 Unlike Teachable, Kajabi lets you offer PayPal as an option irrespective of what currency you price your course in and even for a subscription product or a payment plan.

-For me, this is a serious limitation and something that you need to consider if you’re planning to build a membership site or if your audience is mostly outside the US.
+This is a serious limitation and something that you need to consider if you’re planning to build a membership site or if your audience is mostly outside the US.

 In terms of the payouts, it is all straightforward with Kajabi.
 On all Kajabi plans, you get to integrate directly with your own Stripe and PayPal accounts.